-In the lawsuit opposing Uber to the Belgian taxis the judge has just given his decision.
+In the lawsuit opposing Uber to the Belgian taxis, the judge has just given his decision.
 The whole question was whether or not Uber was a taxi service.
-Indeed, few months ago the FEBET (Fédération Belge des taxis) had sued Uber in court claiming unfair competition.
+Indeed, a few months ago the FEBET (Fédération Belge des taxis) had sued Uber in court claiming unfair competition.
 The Belgian federation of taxis accused Uber of making taxi rides without the necessary license to carry out taxi trips.

-It turns out that in fact the rides performed by Uber drivers do not practically respect this legislation.
+It turns out that in fact, the rides performed by Uber drivers do not practically respect this legislation.
 Because the Uber rides are in the majority of small distances.
 Just like taxi trips carried out by regular taxi drivers.

 Platform rider association (PRA) contract

 Uber however by launching his UberX service has also created what he calls a PRA contract (Platform Rider Association).
 This is basically a contract between an Uber driver and all Uber users.
 The Platform rider association includes all Uber users.
 The PRA contract basically says that even if an Uber user who is by the same time a PRA member, does not make himself a taxi ride of minimum 3 hours and 90 euros that is not a big deal as there will be another PRA user who will order a trip just after him, and so forth, so as to finally have several trips.
 All these trips once combined will totalize the minimum of 3 hours and 90 euros required.
 So thanks to this ingenious trick Uber can respect the law if this convinces the authorities.

 The whole issue was whether Uber trips should be considered as LVC trips or taxi trips that violate the law.
 Because Uber drivers do not have taxi licenses.